wuanghuei/thesis/README.md

     ```bash
     python scripts/prepare_segments.py
     ```
     *(Note: This script currently hardcodes paths for the training set.
-You might need to modify it to handle test/val sets or add command-line arguments).*
+You might need to modify it to handle test/val sets or add command-line arguments based on `configs/config.yaml` if desired).*

 2.  **Extract Pose Features:**
     ```bash
-    python scripts/extract_pose_features.py --split all # Or --split train/test
+    python scripts/extract_pose_features.py --split all # Or --split train/test (Reads config for paths)
     ```

-3.  **Train Base Model:**
+3.  **Train Base Model:** Uses settings from `configs/config.yaml`.
     ```bash
-    python scripts/train_base_model.py # Parameters can be customized within the file
+    python scripts/train_base_model.py # Optional: --config path/to/alternative/config.yaml
     ```
-    *   The best checkpoint will be saved in `checkpoints/`.
+    *   Checkpoints are saved based on the `checkpoint_dir` in the config.

 4.  **Generate RNN Data:** Use the base model checkpoint to create input for the RNN.
+Reads paths from config.
     ```bash
-    python scripts/generate_rnn_data.py --base_checkpoint_path checkpoints/best_model_velocity.pth # Or another checkpoint
+    python scripts/generate_rnn_data.py # Optional: --config path/to/config.yaml --base_checkpoint_path path/to/model.pth
     ```
+    *   Requires `base_checkpoint_path` to be specified either in the config or via CLI.
     *   Data will be saved in `rnn_processed_data/`.
 A pickle file containing raw inference results will also be created (e.g., `train_inference_raw.pkl`, `val_inference_raw.pkl`).

-5.  **Train RNN Post-processor:**
+5.  **Train RNN Post-processor:** Uses settings from `configs/config.yaml`.
     ```bash
-    python scripts/train_rnn.py # Parameters can be customized via command line or in the file
+    python scripts/train_rnn.py # Optional: --config path/to/config.yaml
     ```
-    *   The best RNN checkpoint will be saved in `rnn_checkpoints/`.
+    *   Checkpoints are saved based on the `checkpoint_dir` in the config (under `data`).

 6.  **Evaluate Pipeline:** Evaluate the combined performance of the base model and RNN.
     ```bash
-    python scripts/evaluate_pipeline.py --rnn_checkpoint_path rnn_checkpoints/best_rnn_model.pth --inference_output_path val_inference_raw.pkl # Or the test set pkl file
+    python scripts/evaluate_pipeline.py # Optional: --config path/to/config.yaml --rnn_checkpoint_path path/to/rnn_model.pth --inference_output_path path/to/inference.pkl
     ```
-    *   This script requires the inference results file (`.pkl`) from step 4 and the RNN checkpoint from step 5.
+    *   This script requires the inference results file (`.pkl`) from step 4 and the RNN checkpoint from step 5, specified either in the config or via CLI.
     *   Parameters can be added to visualize predictions for a specific video.

 ## Configuration

-Currently, many configurations (paths, hyperparameters) are set directly within the script files.
-Consider moving them to separate configuration files (e.g., YAML) in the future for easier management.
+Project configuration (data paths, hyperparameters for base and RNN models, training settings) is managed through the `configs/config.yaml` file.

+Key sections include:
+*   `global`: Global settings like number of classes.
+*   `data`: Paths for datasets, checkpoints, logs, etc.
+*   `base_model`: Architecture details for the base temporal action detector.
+*   `base_model_training`: Hyperparameters for training the base model.
+*   `rnn_model`: Architecture details for the RNN post-processor.
+*   `rnn_training`: Hyperparameters for training the RNN model.

+Command-line arguments can be used with some scripts (e.g., `train_base_model.py`, `train_rnn.py`) to override specific settings defined in the config file.
+Run scripts with `-h` or `--help` to see available command-line options.